Skip to content

 Throughout the course you will benefit from research-informed teaching.
 All staff teaching on the course are research-active in their field of interest, which includes members from the Communication for Inclusion Research Unit (CIRU) and the Specific Language Impairment Research Unit (SLIRU).

-Find out more about psychology research, including the Development, International and Social Relations research group, Language and Psycholinguistics research group and Specific Language Impairment Research Unit.
+Find out more about psychology research, including the Centre for Research in Language, Education and Developmental Inequalities and the Language and Psycholinguistics research group.

 World-leading research